seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 Warning!
 The next step is by far the riskiest when it comes to breaking your headset unintentionally.
 " %}

 Once the breakout board is free, you'll want to separate the **main board** and the **main board support**.
-The board and its support have a tendency to flop around too once their screws are removed, so be very careful, because there is a _tiny_ plastic handle on the IPD sensor attached to the board that lodges into a lot on the right lens housing.
+The board and its support have a tendency to flop around too once their screws are removed, so be very careful, because there is a _tiny_ plastic handle on the IPD sensor attached to the board that lodges into a slot on the right lens housing.
 It is _very_ easy to snap the handle off and permanently break your IPD sensor.[^3] Also, there are more ribbon cables tethering the main board to rest of the headset that you have to be careful not to break.

-The following picture shows the IPD sensor handle and the slot on the lens housing after the parts have been separated.
+The following picture shows the IPD sensor handle and the slot on the right lens housing after the parts have been separated.

 ![img-21](/assets/oculus-teardown/img-21-3827-annotated.jpg)